 Field Description Create a choice for each Determines the object whose records you want to use to generate the choices Filter Criteria Determines which records are included in the generated list of choices.
 If you don't apply any filters, a choice is generated for every record of the selected object.
 For example, to generate a list of all accounts in San Francisco, use filters to include only accounts whose Billing City is San Francisco.
 Choice Label Determines which field is used as the label for each generated choice.
-Select a field that enables users to differentiate between the generated choices. (?)
+Select a field that enables users to differentiate between the generated choices.
 Tip: Make sure to choose a field that contains data.
 If the selected field has no value for a given record, the corresponding choice's label is blank at run time.
 Choice Stored Value Determines which field's value is stored when the user selects this choice at run time.
-Value Data T{ype} determines the available options.
+Value Data Type determines the available options.
 By default, the stored value is null.
 The stored value is determined by the most recent user selection of a choice within the generated set.
 Sort results by Controls the order that the choices appear in.
 When Sort results by is selected, also select the field that you want to order the choices by.
 Then select which order the choices should appear in.
 Limit number of Controls the number of options that appear in the screen field that uses this dynamic record choice. choices to When Limit number of choices to is selected, also enter the maximum number (up to 200) of choices to include.
 Assign the record fields to Takes field values from the record that the user chose and stores them in flow variables that you can reference later. variables Note: When a multi-select choice field uses a dynamic record choice, only values from the last record that the user selects are stored in the flow variables.
 If multiple multi-select choice fields on one screen use the same dynamic record choice, the variable assignments obey the first of those fields.

-Example: In a support flow for a computer hardware manufacturer, users identify a product to find its latest updates.
-You create a dynamic record choice that displays all products whose product ID starts with a specific string of characters.
-However, the flow users are more likely to know the product's name than its ID, so for Choice Label select the field that contains the product name.
+name.
 Elsewhere in the flow, you want to display the associated product ID and description.
 To do so, you assign the ID and Description field values from the user-selected record to flow variables.